 Compact is a membership-supported publication.
 Its only employees are its three founders.
 Unlike many magazines, which rely on foundations and donors, Compact depends on readers like you.
 Please join us in this work by subscribing today.

 Sohrab Ahmari is a founder and editor of Compact.
 Previously, he spent nearly a decade at News Corp., as op-ed editor of the New York Post and as a columnist and editor with the Wall Street Journal opinion pages in New York and London.
-In addition to those publications, his writing has appeared in The New York Times, The Washington Post, The Spectator, Times Literary Supplement, Dissent, and The American Conservative, for which he is a contributing editor.
+In addition to those publications, his writing has appeared in The New York Times, The Washington Post, The New Republic, The Spectator, Chronicle of Higher Education, Times Literary Supplement, Dissent, and The American Conservative, for which he is a contributing editor.
 His books include From Fire, by Water (Ignatius, 2019) and The Unbroken Thread (Convergent, 2021).

 Edwin Aponte is a founder of Compact.
 Previously, he was the editor of The Bellows, which he founded in 2020.
 Aponte has worked as a researcher for The Nation and Foreign Affairs, and his writing has appeared in the New York Post, The Nation, and the Columbia Spectator.
 Raised in Tampa, Fla., he holds a B.A. from Columbia University and an M.F.A. from New York University.